JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Run 'desc(ription) ## To Wireless Router ##' to indicate where the port is connected.
 - Run 'no shutdown' to enable the interface.
 - Switch to GigaBit Interface 0/1 using 'int(erface) g0/1' and repeat the steps until G0/2.
+- Run 'write' in Privileged EXEC mode to save configuration.

 ### Manually Configure Interfaces
 Modern CISCO devices would automatically configure port settings based on the interface it's connected to, but there may be times where the port needs to be configured manually.